ICEBERG-VICOROB/DBT_phase2/README.md

 https://github.com/MaciejMazurowski/duke-dbt-data

+If you use this work, please cite the paper:

+- R Martí, PG del Campo, J Vidal, X Cufí, J Martí, M. Chevalier, and J Freixenet.
+Lesion Detection in Digital Breast Tomosynthesis: method, experiences and results of participating to the DBTex Challenge.
+International Workshop on Breast Imaging, 2022, SPIE.

 ## Files
 - pre_process_rm.ipynb
 Notebook for pre-processing of DBT images to generate 2D slices and bounding boxes to be trained in detectron